zwoefler/data-is-aweseome/tesla_wait_time_isualization/README.md

 ## ToDos
+- Get data for all regions available since "the beginning"
+- Get data for China
+- Get List of available locales

 - Write scipt that compares all available URLs from the Waybackmachine with the downloaded HTML and extracted JSON files!
 - Use that script to exclude old URLs from being redownloaded!
 - Combine steps of downloading HTML and extracting JSON without saving the HTML!